arjunumenon/expertsliveindia-2024/demo-codes/1.gr-cnctr-public-api/Readme.md

 ## Features

-This demo shows how to ingest Product Categories from your enteprise APIs into your Microsoft 365 tenant.
+This demo shows how to ingest a Publicly available API to your Microsoft 365 tenant.

 The demo illustrates the following concepts: